 Most of us know it is best to follow a balanced, nutritious diet and keeping sugar within the recommended daily amount is best. https://www.nhs.uk/live-well/eat-well/eight-tips-for-healthy-eating/

 However, even when following a balanced diet of there are lots of ways extra sugars can creep in and take us over our recommended daily intake of 30g.
-Here are the top 10 culprits…
+Read below for the top 10 culprits for sugar hidden in your diet…

 Whilst many of us see cereal as a standard, filling and high fibre breakfast food, it can contain lots of hidden sugars.
 Not all cereals are created equal, a 30g serving of Frosties is over 1/3 sugar containing 11.1g, compared to cornflakes which contain 2.4g.
 Make sure you check the ingredients to find lower sugar options for a balanced start to the day.